TwelveIterationMods/ClientTweaks/modpage.md

 ### No Offhand Torch With Empty Hand
 You know that feeling when you're tired, try to open the chest but misclicked the block next to it?
 And of course you still had a torch in your offhand.
 And of course it placed it.
 And now you have to break it again.
 Ugh.
 This option only allows torches to be placed when your main hand is not empty.
 This can be enabled additionally to the above.

+### No Offhand Torch With Food
+This option prevents you from placing a torch from your offhand when you have food in your hand.

+### No Offhand Torch At All
+This option completely disables placing torches from your offhand.
+Useful if you only carry a torch in your offhand for things like dynamic lighting.

 ### Offhand Torch With Tools Only
 This is the option I consider best, but it changes vanilla behaviour too much to be the default.
 This will only allow placing torches from the offhand when you're holding a tool.
 No more accidental torch placement, ever again.

 ### Do Not Use Last Torch
 This option is useful when using dynamic lights such as OptiFine.
 The last torch in your offhand will not be placeable, so you always have a light to carry around with you secured.

+### No Offhand Fireworks with Elytra while Grounded
+This option prevents you from shooting fireworks when you're wearing an Elytra and not currently flying.

 ### Hide Own Effect Particles
 This option will make your own potion effect particles a lot less obtrusive for your client.
 Other players will see them normally.
 No more annoying particles blocking your view.